Medicare open enrollment dates

 Q: When is Medicare Open Enrollment?

 A: The annual Medicare Open Enrollment period begins on October 15 and continues until December 7.
-For 2020 coverage, open enrollment will run from October 15, 2019, to December 7, 2019.

 During the annual enrollment period (AEP) you can make changes to various aspects of your coverage.